jurgenfd/spacebattle/README.md

 					Surfboard
 					Dinghy
 					Liveboat
+You might also like the result of prompt below:
+"""
-You might also like the result of prompt: Give me ten funny names for spaceships some of them should hint on how large they are and order them by largest size first.
+Give me ten funny names for spaceships.
+Some should hint on how large they are and order them by largest size first.
 The names should be 12 or less chars without spaces.
 My daughter thought this was the 💣
 					GalaxyGiant
 					StarCrusher